 [Banner: still from The Murderers are Among Us, dir.
 Wolfgang Staudte, DEFA, 1946].

-When, more than thirty years ago, I began considering the effects of screen-based narratives on cultural forms it was with a very naive expectation: that the impact of narrative media on cultural practices would significantly alter the way humans experience themselves and their world.
+When, more than thirty years ago, I began considering the effects of screen-based narratives on cultural forms I thought that the impact of narrative media on culture would significantly alter the way humans experience themselves and their world.
 Cultural difference would not be obliterated, but would modulate how films were made and received by audiences.
-However, the history of cinema in relation to sites of trauma has occupied more of my time recently.
-This blog is intended to fill in the background to on-going research in these fields.
+This turned out to be probably true, but rather irrelevant.